-John Tarrant begins with a wild Daoist story from the Zhuangzi, about a giant fish named Kun, who transforms.
-The freedom is in your own breast—the koan path opens the way.
-Includes meditation segments.
-Music from Michael Wilding, vows from Jordan McConnell & Amaryllis Fletcher, Cantor.
+John Tarrant begins with a Daoist story from the Zhuangzi: the transformation of a giant fish named Kun.
+Includes meditation segments, music with Michael Wilding, Four Vows with Jordan McConnell & Amaryllis Fletcher, Cantor.
+Freedom is in your own breast—koans open the way.
 PZI Zen Online.
 As recorded May 2, 2021.

 This particular koan is not trying to preach anything; it goes down to the deepest part of your heart.
 It’s like a poem in our hearts—those things will help us through.
 There’s nothing really to do.
 John Tarrant at Sunday Meditation & Talk, March 29, 2020.